 There are always issues around cost, liability, risk and material management, that you will have to keep in mind.
 By-laws, codes and standard, need to be adhered to for every jurisdiction based on where you practice.
 Throughout your career, you will have to learn new things, and constantly innovate and improve the way you practice and think about your work and profession.

-Kalpana is a Research Knowledge Mgr., and a Senior Associate at PERKINS&WILL
+Kalpana is a Research Knowledge Mgr., and an Associate Principal at PERKINS&WILL